 Didn’t have time to read the news lately?
 Kafkadesk’s got you covered.
-Here’s our recap of what’s been going on: Slovakia’s outgoing president plans to launch a new political party, Polish official has a peculiar solution for teachers’ anger, and Prague at the heart of an embarrassing diplomatic scandal.
+Here’s our recap of what’s been going on: Slovakia’s outgoing president plans to launch a new political party, Polish official urges teachers to have babies, and Prague at the heart of an embarrassing diplomatic scandal.

 Slovakia: Andrej Kiska to launch new political party